A comprehensive overview of the Statistics page

 The 'published cases' widget shows the last 6 published cases and can be paginated to show more.
 Every result will show the title of the case and the amount of total visits it has.
 You can click on an item to display the Case statistics.

 The 'most viewed cases' widget shows the top 5 most viewed cases and can be paginated to show more.
 Clicking on an item will display the Case statistics.
-You'll also see a red 'Download to PDF' button:

-On the right side of these buttons, you'll see a list of referring websites:
+Further below you'll see a list of referring websites:

 This shows the top 10 best referring websites of the selected filter range.
 Clicking on the triangle icon next to the URL will expand the item to show visits to subpages of that particular domain.